the genesis of BDH

 The lineup continued to rock clubs in the Mon Valley and southwestern Pennsylvania for nearly two years and developed a loyal following of fans and a reputation as a great party band.
 They were on a roll until, in the spring of 2010, necessity prompted BDH to evolve once more.
 In the span of a few months, the band lost its drummer and lead singer, leaving BDH with a large void to fill.

 The remaining members met for dinner one night and discussed their future.
 It didn’t take long.
 They played a recording of longtime Morgantown vocalist Delmas Lee, and BDH knew immediately they had found their new frontman.
 Lee joined the group several weeks later, taking BDH to new vocal and performing heights and commanding each show with his powerful voice and dynamic antics on the stage.

-In recent years, the band has added the talents of drummer and vocalist Bryan Bond, longtime drummer for the popular Clarksburg, WV-area band Chance, and Shinnston, WV, musician Tootie DiMarco, who adds color and style with his backing vocals and tasteful melodies on mandolin and acoustic guitar.
+In more recent years, the band has added the talents of drummer and vocalist Bryan Bond, longtime drummer for the popular Clarksburg, WV-area band Chance.

 Today, BDH continues to entertain audiences throughout southwestern Pennsylvania and northern West Virginia.
 The jocular band thrives on creating a party atmosphere by interacting with the crowd, answering song requests and expanding its repertoire.
 The group incorporates pop, dance, classic and modern rock, country, oldies, and blues into each show.